 - Contact with other animals (not a bat)

-In British Columbia, terrestrial mammals are not known to be reservoirs of rabies.
+Terrestrial mammals are not known to be reservoirs of rabies in British Columbia.
 Therefore, rabies is extremely rare in pets and domestic animals or wildlife in B.C.
-Rabies risk is higher in animals recently imported from outside B.C. (in the last six months) or if the exposure occurred while travelling.
+Rabies risk is higher in animals recently imported from outside B.C. (in the last six months) or animals with signs compatible with rabies (BCCDC, 2021) or if the exposure occurred while travelling.
 Please call Fraser Health Public Health for an assessment in these cases.